Background

 • A reduction/elimination of tilling as a soil prep strategy

 • An elimination of manure as a fertility strategy.
-Compost (for the addition of beneficial soil microbes rather than fertility) used instead on a case-by-case basis
+Compost (for the addition of beneficial soil microbes more so than fertility) used instead on a case-by-case basis

 • Irrigation weaned off earlier during forest establishment